psfblair/datomic-migrator/README.md

 # data-store-migration

 A Clojure library designed to manage Datomic data stores, primarily by running schema migrations.
-It uses the Conformity library for running data migrations.
+It wraps the Conformity library for running data migrations.

 ## Usage

-A standalone executable jar can be created using `lein uberjar`.
-If this jar is run from the command line, it assumes by default that migrations are in a directory with the relative path `schema-and-ref-data`.
-Code can also pass in the directory containing the migrations to the `run-migrations` function.
+The main method of `net.phobot.datomic.migrator` will run migrations against a Datomic database whose URL may be specified using a command-line argument.
+The command line also accepts a `-s` or `--schema-dir` option indicating the directory where the migration files are to be found.
+If this option is not specified, the default value is a subdirectory of the current working directory, named `schema-and-ref-data`.
+After the migrations are run from the command line, `datomic/shutdown` is called to clean up resources.
+To create a standalone executable jar, use `lein uberjar`.

+This library can also be called from other code using the `run-migration` function, which accepts as arguments the URL of the database, the directory containing the migrations, and a function to accept logging statements.
+When this function is called, the `datomic/shutdown` method is not called after the migrations finish.

-The project also assumes that migrations are named with a naming schema that ensures proper sort order.
+The project assumes that migrations are named with a naming schema that ensures proper sort order, and will run them in sort order..

 ## Migrations